Purpose of the in-depth conversations

 In order to gather information for plans and recommendations, in 2019 the Social Safety Taskforce held preliminary conversations with, among others, deans, unit directors, directors of operational management, the chief diversity officer, the ombudsperson, the Central Student Council, Amsterdam United and the PhD Council.
-As a follow-up to this, group conversations will be held with staff and students.
-These conversations provide the opportunity to exchange views on social safety at the University, and participants can share their views on what they believe should or could be done differently at the UvA.
+As a follow-up to this, group conversations were held with staff and students.
+These conversations provided the opportunity to exchange views on social safety at the University, and participants were able to share their views on what they believe should or could be done differently at the UvA.

-The Social Safety Taskforce had planned to hold these conversations back in the spring but they could not go ahead due to COVID-19 restrictions.
-Consequently, online group conversations (specifically for PhD students) took place in July 2020.
+The Social Safety Taskforce had planned to hold these conversations back in the spring 2020 but they could not go ahead due to COVID-19 restrictions.
+Consequently, a pilot for online group conversations (specifically for PhD students) took place in July 2020.
 Further conversations with other groups of staff and students were planned in September and October 2020.

 Important note: If you would prefer to discuss a specific problem in person, please visit uva.nl/socialsafety to find a confidential adviser or other individual or body that can help you with issues relating to undesirable behaviour or unsafe situations at the UvA.